jthomperoo/custom-pod-autoscaler/docs/user-guide/metric-gathering.md

 ```
 See the [Kubernetes Deployment definition for full description](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#deployment-v1-apps).

-> As of `v0.8.0` only `Deployments` are supported to be managed, however this is likely to change in the future to include `ReplicaSets` and `StatefulSets`.

 # Information output by the metric gatherer

 The metric gatherer should gather/calculate the metrics it needs, and simply needs to return these